If you’re thinking of using long-short mutual funds as part of your investment strategy, you may want to think again.

 Unless you’re always winning, this is not a good deal.

 Reason #3: Long-Short Mutual Funds Need Active Management

 If you’ve come across a successful actively-managed mutual fund, it’s crucial not to act right away.
 Why?
 Because chances are good that, fairly soon, this fund will turn into a big, fat loser.

 Investing superstar Warren Buffett is someone who faces the “too much money” conundrum.
 You see, there are only so many good investment opportunities available.

 So, what happens when an investment manager has more money to invest than there are good things to invest in?
 Does the manager just sit on the cash waiting for the next great thing to come along?

 Unfortunately not.
 Mutual fund managers must invest the cash they have.
-And if they have more cash than there are good things to invest in, those managers are forced to invest in not-so-great investments.
+And if they have more cash than good things to invest in, those managers are forced to invest in not-so-great investments.

 Let’s use an example to illustrate this point:

 Michael the Mutual Fund manager is given $100,000 to invest.
-He finds a great investment opportunity: COMPANY X stock.
-Michael the Mutual Fund manager invests $100,000 in the stock of COMPANY X. The stock price of COMPANY X goes soaring, and Michael the Mutual Fund manager looks like a genius.
+He finds a great investment opportunity with COMPANY X stock and invests the $100,000.
+The stock price of COMPANY X goes soaring and Michael the Mutual Fund manager looks like a genius.